-Global grants support large international activities with two important characteristics, i.e., sustainable and measurable outcomes in one or more of the Six Areas of Focus.
+Global grants support large international activities with two important characteristics, i.e., sustainable and measurable outcomes in one or more of the Seven Areas of Focus.
 Global grants are funded with a combination of District Designated Funds or cash contributions and matching funds from The Rotary Foundation’s World Fund.

 Global grants encompass: